Jersey companies can be dissolved either through:

 In order for the JFSC to consider the matter and confirm that it has no objection to the application, it will request, amongst other things, the following:-

-(a) a draft of the Representation (a form of court pleading and further details of which
+(a) a draft of the Representation (a form of court pleading, further details of which are explained below);

 (c) payment of the prescribed fee for the JFSC’s consideration of the application.